squattingdog/fifty-ninety/README.md

 # Project Summary
-This project provides the ability to project a team's capacity in a quick manner without the need to create work items.
+This project provides an Agile team with a manner to determine a projection of the team's capacity in a quick manner without the need to create work items.
 Work Items can then be generated from the line items as necessary.

 ## Dev Setup
 In order to complete the developer setup steps, it is necessary to create a dev-hub org.
 The best way to do this is to create a developer org and then enable the dev-hub feature.
 Creating a dev-hub org from the dx signup form will create a trial org that will expire.
 Developer orgs do not expire and for this reason are a better option for using dev-hub.